-The Issuer has been assigned a sovereign credit rating of AA- (negative outlook) by Fitch Ratings Limited ("Fitch") and A1 (stable outlook) by Moody's Investors Service Limited ("Moody's").
+The Issuer has been assigned a sovereign credit rating of A+ (stable outlook) by Fitch Ratings Limited ("Fitch") and A1 (stable outlook) by Moody's Investors Service Limited ("Moody's").
 Each of Fitch and Moody's is established in the European Union (the "EU") and registered under Regulation (EC) No. 1060/2009 (as amended) (the "CRA Regulation").
 As such, each of Fitch and Moody's is included in the list of credit rating agencies published by the European Securities and Markets Authority on its website in accordance with the CRA Regulation.
 Certain tranches of Notes (each, a "Tranche") to be issued under the Programme may be rated or unrated and, if rated, the credit rating agency issuing such rating will be specified in the Final Terms.
 Where a Tranche is rated, such rating will not necessarily be equivalent to the ratings assigned to the Issuer.
-Whether or not each credit rating applied for in relation to a Tranche will be (a) issued by a credit rating agency established in the EEA and registered under the CRA Regulation, or (b) issued by a credit rating agency which is not established in the EEA and registered under the CRA Regulation, or (c) issued by a credit rating agency which is not established in the EEA and registered under the CRA Regulation will also be disclosed in the Final Terms.
+Whether or not each credit rating applied for in relation to a Tranche will be (a) issued by a credit rating agency established in the EEA and registered under the CRA Regulation, or (b) issued by a credit rating agency which is not established in the EEA but which is certified under the CRA Regulation, or (c) issued by a credit rating agency which is not established in the EEA but which is certified under the CRA Regulation, or (c) issued by a credit rating agency which is not established in the EEA but which is certified under the CRA Regulation will also be disclosed in the Final Terms.
 A rating is not a recommendation to buy, sell or hold the Notes, does not address the likelihood or timing of repayment and may be subject to revision, suspension or withdrawal at any time by the assigning rating organisations.